-With so much to gain from making an R&D tax credit claim, we’re keen to ensure as many companies as possible can benefit from this government initiative.
-That’s why we’ve put together a simple checklist to help you identify if you might be eligible:
+With so much to gain from making an R&D tax credit claim, we’re keen to ensure as many companies as possible benefit from this government initiative.
+That’s why we’ve put together a simple checklist to help you identify if you might be eligible.

 If you haven’t spent anything on innovation, then it stands to reason you’ll have nothing to claim back.
 So costs are vital.
 Assuming qualifying activity has occurred, then it’s possible to claim back expenditure relating to staff costs, both direct and indirect (for example, your developers plus the person who manages the company payroll) plus subcontractor costs.
 Consumables – that’s costs for items such as materials and heat, light and power – can also be recouped as well as some software costs.